Hamina-class missile boat

 The Hamina-class missile boat is a class of fast attack craft of the Finnish Navy.
 They are classified as "missile fast attack craft" or ohjusvene, literally "missile boat" in Finnish.

-The Hamina FACs are based at Upinniemi, and form the 7th Surface Warfare Squadron, part of the Finnish Coastal Fleet, together with the minelayers MLC Hämeenmaa, Porkkala and Pyhäranta.
+All four Hamina-class boats—Hamina, Tornio, Hanko, and Pori—are based at Upinniemi.
+Together, they form the 7th Surface Warfare Squadron, part of the Finnish Coastal Fleet, alongside the minelayers MLC Hämeenmaa, MLI Porkkala, and MLI Pyhäranta.
+The 6th Surface Warfare Squadron is based in Pansio and includes the minelayers MLC Uusimaa and MLI Pansio.